pontem-network/sp-docs/getting_started/ui.md

 Before start you need to configure UI.

 {% hint style="info" %}
-🧙‍♂️ If you want to use remote node by Pontem team use ip address: ``, if you built node locally use local address `ws://127.0.0.1:9944`.
+🧙‍♂️ If you want to use remote node by Pontem team use ip address: `testnet.pontem.network`, if you built node locally use local address `ws://127.0.0.1:9944`.
 {% endhint %}

 1. Navigate to [Polkadot JS App UI](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/settings/developer).
-2. Setup UI to use an ip address if needed (to see network settings click on the orange circle in the top right corner and change custom endpoint).
+2. Setup UI to use an **IP address** if needed (to see network settings click on the orange circle in the top right corner and change custom endpoint).

 Go to `Settings -> Developer` and put there next JSON: